Skip to main content

 • If you pass a remote image, the resource should be public

 • Text of the button that will invite your users to display your content (optional).
 You can use something like "Buy it" if your content is a purchasable product, or "Read the article" if it is a press article.
 When the button containing this text will be tapped, the SDK will ask you to display your content.
 If no text is provided, the button won't be displayed.
-It must be less than 28 characters, we recommand between 4 and 28 characters.
+It must be less than 28 characters, we recommend between 4 and 28 characters.

-• Topic id (optional).
-This is the id of the topic that you want the post to be labelled with.
-If not provided, the topic will be automatically set according to your community settings.
-You can retrieve the list of the available topics with the dedicated API (see below).
+• Group id (optional) ≥ 1.11.0 (was "Topic id").
+This is the id of the group that you want the post to be labelled with.
+If not provided, the group will be automatically set according to your community settings.
+See the Groups section to retrieve the list of available groups.

 • Signature (Deprecated < 1.10.0): replaced by enhanced security in the fetchOrCreateClientObjectRelatedPost function using a callback and a unique token per post.